diarmuidoconnor/ewd-module-2025/topic12/topic.md

-# API Testing
+# OPTIONAL TOPIC: API Testing

-This topic introduces testing for web APIs, focussing on Mocha, Should and SuperTest.
+THIS IS AN EXTRA TOPIC AND COMPLETELY OPTIONAL.
+This topic introduces testing for web APIs.